conduktor/conduktor-docs/docs/gateway/concepts/service-accounts-authentication-authorization.md

 For external Service Accounts, the **clients credentials are created and handled by a third-party identity provider** (OIDC, mTLS).

 However, you might want to:
-- Refer to them using a friendly name in the Gateway
+- Refer to them using a friendly name in Gateway
 - Associate them to a Virtual Cluster

-In these cases, you can create an external Service Account in the Gateway, and link it to the principal given by your identity provider.
+In these scenarios, you should create an external Service Account in Gateway, and link it to the principal given by your identity provider.

-This external Service Account will be the one used in the Gateway to apply **ACLs** & **interceptors**, and will be logged in the **Gateway Audit Log** internal topic.
+This external Service Account will be the one used in Gateway to apply **ACLs** & **interceptors**, and will be logged in the **Gateway Audit Log** internal topic.

 [Learn how to manage an external service account here.](/gateway/how-to/manage-service-accounts-and-acls/#manage-an-external-service-account)

 ## Client Authentication Methods

-As mentioned earlier, the Gateway supports different **clients authentication methods**, but **not all of them support local and external service accounts**.
+As mentioned earlier, Gateway supports different **clients authentication methods**, but **not all of them support local and external service accounts**.

 You'll find more details below, but here is a summary of the supported service accounts for each client's authentication method: